Random New Year Thoughts

-The new year has brought a heck of a lot of snow to Ottawa, and a bus strike which continues to annoy and make my life interesting (having to drive my kids to school every day).
-My site has been up and down a bit in the past week as well, I am working with my hosting firm to come to the root cause of the problems as well (my apologies for those who have come to read and found a dead site).
+The new year has brought a heck of a lot of snow to Ottawa and a bus strike which continues to annoy and make my life enjoyable (having to drive my kids to school every day).
+My site has been up and down a bit in the past week.
+I am working with my hosting firm to come to the cause of the problems (my apologies for those who have come to read and found a dead site).

 Sweeping the Financial Blogs

-This week’s sweep brings up some interesting start of year thoughts from some of the financial bloggers I regularly read:
+This week’s sweep brings up some exciting start of year thoughts from some of the financial bloggers I regularly read:

 - The Canadian Capitalist is offering a gently read ‘Til Debt Do Us Part Life Planner which he received, so go over and sign up for his give away (free stuff is best stuff).

-- My posting about a Questionnaire For Everything made this week’s Carnival of Satire (#109)
+- My posting about a Questionnaire For Everything.

-- Michael James has been telling me about a book he has been reading Money for Nothing: One Man’s Journey Through the Dark Side of Lottery Millions and he does a review of the dispicable industry that has grown in the U.S. buying annuities from unsuspecting dupes.
+- Michael James has been telling me about a book he has been reading Money for Nothing: One Man’s Journey Through the Dark Side of Lottery Millions and he reviews the despicable industry that has grown in the U.S. buying annuities from unsuspecting dupes.

 - Larry MacDonald talks about what he learned from a friend about Hedge Funds when Hedge Funds Blow Up, it’s a sobering read.